presentator/docker/README.md

 - `ganigeorgiev/presentator:1.10`, `ganigeorgiev/presentator:1.10.0`
 - `ganigeorgiev/presentator:1.9`, `ganigeorgiev/presentator:1.9.1`, `ganigeorgiev/presentator:1.9.0`

-> The tag versions correspond to the actual [release versions of Presentator](https://github.com/presentator/presentator/releases).

-## Quick start
-> If you are looking for a development Docker set-up, plase check the [main Presentator repository](https://github.com/presentator/presentator).

-You could find an example deployment set-up with `docker-compose.yml` file in the [/docker-compose-example](https://github.com/presentator/presentator-docker/tree/master/docker-compose-example) directory.

-Configurations are managed by simple mounting volumes to your container.
-For most users, the following mounting points will need to be defined:

-- `/var/www/html/web/storage` - indicates where your app storage files will be saved
-- `/var/www/html/config/spa.json` - SPA configurations ([list with all options](https://github.com/presentator/presentator-spa/blob/master/.env))
-- `/var/www/html/config/base-local.php` - API base configurations - `db`, `mailer`, etc.
-- `/var/www/html/config/params-local.php` - API parameters - secret keys, urls, tokens duration, etc. ([list with all parameters](https://github.com/presentator/presentator-api/blob/master/config/params.php))

-## Upgrade from v1
+## Upgrade from v2

-Presentator v2 comes with a lot of new features and has some breaking changes (including files and directory structure).
+Presentator v3 comes with a lot of new features and has some breaking changes (including files and db structure).
-If you have previously installed Presentator v1, make sure to check the [upgrade instructions](https://github.com/presentator/presentator/blob/master/UPGRADE.md).
+If you have previously installed Presentator v2, make sure to check the [`v2tov3migrate` instructions](https://github.com/presentator/v2tov3migrate).